Music Gateway

 keyboard piano

-Unlike an acoustic piano a digital piano doesn’t require tuning, with a more versatile sound, another bonus is they come with headphone sockets should you require a quieter practice.
+Unlike an acoustic piano a digital piano doesn’t require tuning, with a more versatile sound, another bonus is they come with headphone sockets should you require quieter practice.

 Although there are some differences between a keyboard and a digital piano, this has become unclear over time.
-With the increase of technology, there has been some cross over in functionality.
+With the increase of technology, there has been some cross-over in functionality.

 Here is the core of what they both do: